SimonCalleLaverde/SimonCalleLaverde.github.io/feedback.md

 layout: feedback
 title: Contact Me
 headline: Contact me
 description: "Contact me or let me know anything you need.
-Do you want to hire me for something else, or do you want to talk about something specific?
+Do you want to hire me for something, or do you want to talk about something specific?
 Let's talk." # work related
 permalink: /contact_me
 slug: contact_me
 type_slug: feedback